Advent & Christmas 2023

 Book Club

 Meets quarterly at 7pm in the parish hall.
 All welcome.
-Next meeting: Monday, 11th December - The Screwtape Letters by C.S.
-Lewis.
+Next meeting: Monday, 10th June - St Mark's Gospel: A Commentary for Believers by Fr Thomas Crean OP.

 Catholic Young Adults